mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `npx vitest` (it should say 2 tests passed)

 ## Vitest Docker
+1. Run the following commands:
   - `docker-compose down --volumes --remove-orphans`
   - `docker-compose up`
-      - When the above command finshes, leave that terminal pane open and open a second
+2. When the above command finishes, leave that terminal pane open and open a second terminal pane:
-        - In the second terminal pane:
   - `docker-compose exec frontend npx vitest` (2 tests should pass)

 ## Vitest CircleCI
 1. Let's change our `.circleci/config.yml` to this: